bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 1. Construct a schedule, that stores whatever complex logic you want to run.
 2. Store that schedule inside of a resource.
 3. In an exclusive system, perform any arbitrary Rust logic you want to decide if and how your schedule runs.
 4. Temporarily take the schedule out of the world, run it on the rest of the world to mutate both the schedule and the world, and then put it back in.
-Or as I like to call it: the hokey-pokey pattern.

 With the addition of the new `Schedules` resource and the `world.run_schedule(schedule_label: impl ScheduleLabel)`API it's more :sparkles: ergonomic :sparkles: than ever.